Things to do in Ocala, Florida

 A must-visit for art lovers is the Appleton Museum of Art operated by the College of Central Florida.
 The museum is considered a preeminent institution in the southeast U.S. The Appleton, which opened to the public in 1987, was a gift to the Ocala community from Arthur I. Appleton who operated Bridlewood Farm where he bred and trained thoroughbred horses.

-Ocala has a wealth of other notable attractions including Silver Springs State Park, known for the famous glass-bottom boats allowing visitors to see the crystal clear waters from the actual Silver Spring.
+Ocala has a wealth of other notable attractions including Silver Springs State Park, known for the famous glass-bottom boat tours over crystal clear waterways.

 History buffs will be drawn to the Fort King National Historic Landmark which was the site used by the Army during the Seminole War.
 In 2004, the site was designated as a national historic landmark.
 The site includes a replica of the original fort from the 1830’s, an interpretive walking trail and a visitor’s center.